[Bio coming soon]

 – Lisa, 2018

-Lodging is at Glendaruel Lodge and two adjacent cottages, Marjorie’s Cottage and Coach House.
-Each has its own living area and kitchen, with clothes washer.
-Cottages surround a courtyard with a giant chess set at its center!
+Lodging is at Glendaruel Lodge and adjacent cottages.
+Each has its own living area and kitchen, with clothes washer and dryer.
+Enjoy hiking the grounds up to the waterfall.
 The lodge is 15 minutes from the castle and a minibus takes us to and from the work site.

 Excursions and Other Entertainment

-Our hosts at Dunans Castle have planned an entertaining evening at the site.
-We’ll enjoy a barbecue by the fire pit combined with storytelling of local mythology and derring-do of the glen.
+Our hosts at Dunans Castle provide an entertaining evening at the site.
+We’ll enjoy a barbecue by the fire pit combined with storytelling of local mythology of the glen.

 The local community is also keen to show us a warm welcome.
-We’ll spend an evening learning Scottish dance; and a second evening with the community choir to see if we can outdo the 2018 singing jammers.
+You might spend an evening learning Scottish dance, and an evening with the community choir.
 Both are followed by a visit to the local pub.

-Given all there is to see and do, you might consider extending your visit to Scotland, before or after your project session, to take advantage of Scotland’s many historic and natural sites.
+Given all there is to see and do, you might consider extending your visit to Scotland, before or after your project session.

 This experience has left such a huge imprint on my life, and I hope to do more projects.
 It was an incredible journey that has helped me learn and grow as a person.